 TPI motors can manage fuel delivery in a very precise way, as opposed to a carbureted motor.
 TPI motors are far more efficient, and can adjust the exact amount of fuel delivered.
 Carbureted motors send a specified amount of fuel on a pulse signal from throttle opening and crankcase pressure.
 FI and TPI Motors run far leaner in specific conditions, while constantly adjusting to throttle response.
 This results in a leaner mixture, which produces less unburned hydrocarbon emissions.

 With a leaner mixture, the motor also creates more heat.
-Wiseco being a long time 2-stroke piston manufacturer, you can imagine the excitement to development a piston for this innovative platform.
+Wiseco, being a long time 2-stroke piston manufacturer, was understandably excited to tackle the development of a forged piston for this innovative, new platform.
 Wiseco pistons for the TPI engines are similar to those of modern carbureted 2-stroke engines, with the exception of the piston crown.
 The crowns on the TPI pistons are designed to ensure they can handle the increase in operating temperatures.

 The pistons feature hard coat anodizing on the crowns and ArmorGlide coating on the skirts.
-Hard coat anodized crowns has proven to better resist the wear cause by combustion chamber conditions, and ArmorGlide skirt coating is a Wiseco proprietary skirt coating that remains for the life of piston, reducing wear and providing smoother operation.
+Hard coat anodized crowns has proven to better resist the wear typically associated high-temp combustion chamber conditions, and ArmorGlide skirt coating is a Wiseco proprietary skirt coating that remains for the life of piston, reducing wear and friction and providing smoother operation.
 The features of Wiseco’s TPI pistons allow the piston to dissipate heat and ensure engine reliability and performance, along with less unburned hydrocarbon emissions.

 So, what does this all mean to the consumer?
 For starters, KTM is pioneering technology and initiating industry standards by building efficient and cleaner burning 2-stroke motors.
 KTM has worked tirelessly developing this bike in Europe, where they encounter far stricter emissions regulations than North America.
 The KTM TPI 2-stroke easily passes all emission standards in Europe.
 Previous CARB standards that basically retired the 2-stroke and started the 4-stroke revolution should not get in the way.
 With potential emissions issues being resolved, does this mean we will see the KTM TPI greatly accelerate the 2-stroke revival?
 The thought of using a far simpler motor with less moving parts will greatly reduce repair and maintenance costs, as rebuilding a TPI motor is no more difficult than traditional 2-stroke motors.
 Wiseco has continued to put money and time into 2-stroke performance innovation, leading to parts that complement new 2-stroke engine technology such as KTM’s TPI.